 The ministries in Africa continue to thrive to this day.
 Pastor Bigibma divides his time between there and the U.S.A..
 Many opportunities exist through Goshen for collaborative services to the dozens of children in our homes, and for the empowerment of adults, especially refugees, in the East African countries.

-- Learn More About our Homes for Children
+- Learn More About our History of Homes for Children